The feasibility of multi-graph alignment: a Bayesian approach: Bayesian estimation over metric spaces

 \subsection{Applying metric estimation}

 If we want to understand partial, or almost exact, alignment, our job is thus to control the random variable $C_n(r)$ defined earlier.
-In the Gaussian case, in order to show impossibility of partial alignment, we can directly perform calculations to estimate $C_n(r)$.
+In the Gaussian case, in order to show intractability of partial alignment, we can directly perform calculations to estimate $C_n(r)$.

 In the Erdős–Rényi case, however, our arguments are much more combinatorial in nature.
-The general idea is quite simple: if $B = B(\pi_0, r)$ is a ball, we would like to take the permutations within $B$ (which we may conceptualise as being close to the "real" alignment $\pi_0$) and modify them to obtain a large number of other permutations, which are nowhere near $\pi_0$ but which seem just as plausible to an outside observer.
-In the case where $p=2$, this is done in \cite{partialimposs}: they construct a large number of $(\sigma_i) \in S_n$ which are far apart and which \textbf{exactly} preserve $\Proba_{post}$, so that $\Proba_{post}(\sigma_i \circ B) = \Proba_{post}(B)$ and the $\sigma_i(B)$ are all disjoint.
+The general idea is quite simple: if $B = B(\bi^*, r)$ is a ball, we would like to take the alignments within $B$ (which are close to the true alignment $\bi^*$) and modify them to obtain a large number of other alignments, which are nowhere near $\bi^*$ but which seem just as plausible to an outside observer.
+In the case where $p=2$, this is done in \cite{partialimposs}: they construct a large number of $(\sigma_i) \in S_n$ which are far apart and which \textbf{exactly} preserve $\Proba_{post}$, so that $\Proba_{post}(\sigma_i(B)) = \Proba_{post}(B)$ and the $\sigma_i(B)$ are all disjoint.
 This is fairly technical, and not quite necessary: at the cost of some abstraction, we can provide a significantly more robust argument, which holds for any metric estimation problem, and does not require that we preserve $\Proba_{post}$ exactly. \begin{lemma} Assume that the state space $A_n$ is finite.
 Let $\Neg_n \subseteq A_n$, such that $\Proba_{post}(\Neg_n) = o_\Proba(1)$.
 (This contains states which are implausibly ill-behaved and which we may ignore.)